ljsinclair/featurebase-docs/docs/cloud/cloud-db-connect.md

 You can connect to your FeatureBase database and run SQL statements using the FBSQL command line tool.

-FBSQL connections require either:
-* a registered user account, or
-* a Cloud API-Key
+FBSQL connections require a registered user account, or a Cloud API-Key

 * [Learn more about FBSQL](/docs/tools/fbsql/fbsql-home)